 I’ll answer these questions for you, to the best of my knowledge, even though I am still searching for better answers…

-Fire safety codes could override building codes for indoor events in some areas.
+Fire safety codes may override building codes for indoor events in some areas.

 When running our first rodeo, we applied for a special event permit, like all other events are required to.
 The event permit asked us if bleachers will be used at our event, among other questions, and we answered that yes they are.